I’ve found that being creative makes me feel good—like daily exercise or meditation. In my journal, I wrote:

 Prints maybe purchase through my art store.

 I teach private lessons in both painting and iPad art.
 And I teach beginner painting classes designed for those who would like to experience paint in a single session.
-Those classes are called “Joy of Paint! at the CCA” and are available locally to Chelmsford, MA.
+Those classes are called “Joy of Paint! at the CCA“.
+I also teach a next step class called “Get Yourself Painting” available locally in Chelmsford, MA.